-Main Image: Megan and Hobie celebrating with parasols at their wedding.
+Main Image: Megan and Hobie celebrating with custom parasols at their wedding.
 Photo by Heather Cantrelle.

 By Julia Del Rivero